Transition from Your Office to a Virtual Business

 - Privacy.
 Imagine your customers randomly knocking on your front door at all hours of the day.
 If that’s not a pleasant thought, then don’t use your home address as your business address.
 Invest in a PO Box or virtual mailbox for an added layer of privacy and security.

 - The legalities.
-Continue to follow best practices for your industry.
+Continue to follow best practices for your accounting practice.
 Maintain your business license, liability insurance and security measures.
-Your sensitive client information needs to remain locked.
+Your sensitive client information needs to remain secure.
 And, avoid sending sensitive data through email.

 Challenges will arise as you transition from your office to a virtual business.
-At first you’ll face a steep learning curve.
+At first, you face a steep learning curve.
 Like anything new, expect growing pains along the way.
 Remember, gain clarity about your intention.
 Focus your mindset on the new opportunities as you navigate through the process.

 The transition from your office to a virtual business isn’t easy.
-Follow these recommendations for a business to be successful, and grow while keeping your passion alive.
-Are you tired of doing work for free because you don’t know how to charge for it?
-Discover how to get paid what you are worth and attract clients who understand your value.
-Right NOW claim your FREE RESOURCE to create value based pricing.
+Follow these recommendations for your accounting practice to be successful, and grow while keeping your passion alive.
+Discover how to earn more as you lighten your workload.
+Right NOW claim your FREE RESOURCE to grow your bank account without working additional hours.